mpv-player/mpv/DOCS/man/en/vo.rst

 Available video output drivers are:

 xv (X11 only)
     Uses the XVideo extension to enable hardware accelerated playback.
-If you cannot use a hardware specific driver, this is probably the best option.
+This is the most compatible VO on X, but may be low quality, and has issues with OSD and subtitle display.
     For information about what colorkey is used and how it is drawn run MPlayer with ``-v`` option and look out for the lines tagged with ``[xv common]`` at the beginning.